 Some of California’s real estate taxes do vary throughout the state, however, as do the expectations on who pays certain portions of a real estate transaction.

-To help you navigate some of these complexities, we’ve compiled a list of taxes you can expect to pay when selling your home.
+To help you navigate some of these complexities, we’ve compiled a list of what you can expect to pay in taxes when selling a house.